 Methods

-Package Design
+Package design

 Our package consists of three simple functions: cleandata(), cgmvariables(), and cgmreport().
 The data cleaning function iterates through a directory of CGM data exports and produces new files that then serve as input to the CGM variable calculator and the CGM report generator.
 The initial directory can contain files from different sources, as the function identifies the relevant timestamp and glucose values for each file format.
 By default, the cleaning function will fill in gaps in glucose data less than 20 minutes long using linear interpolation.
 It will also remove 24-hour periods containing gaps larger than 20 minutes, so that there will be an equal number of daytime and nighttime values, important for calculating some variables, such as AUC.
 The user can specify a different maximum gap to fill by interpolation and can also choose whether to remove days with larger gaps.
 Ideally, the CGM data should be exported and then cleaned using this package, and not manually edited.
 However, if a file does require manual data editing, these functions will work on the three-column format detailed in the package documentation.